Categories

 Living conditions could be deadly, with most homes lacking plumbing, heat, insulation and sewage systems.
 Government officials and certain White progressive reformers blamed the alleyways for contributing to crime and suffering, and some considered them detrimental to civilization itself.
 Early humanitarians supported building regulations, that banned wood construction and established minimum house widths, as well as requirements for toilets or outhouses.
 Although conditions improved, health issues persisted.

 Despite the poverty, alleyways were home to tight-knit communities, with areas like town commons serving as community centers, schools and churches.
-The alleyways were also a hub for artists,-such as John J. Early and Paul Bartlett, contributing to D.C.’s cultural richness.
-The Krazy Kat Klub, located off of Massachusetts Avenue, was a Bohemian cafe, speakeasy,-and nightclub, exemplifying the alleys’ vibrant artistic communities.
+The alleyways were also a hub for artists such as John J. Early and Paul Bartlett, contributing to D.C.’s cultural richness.
+The Krazy Kat Klub, located off of Massachusetts Avenue, was a Bohemian cafe, speakeasy and nightclub, exemplifying the alleys’ vibrant artistic communities.

 Group of people standing in front of car parked in an alleyway